nick0182/ballgoalbot/README.md

-Telegram com.nikolay.bot.ballgoal.bot for getting various info about Zenit football team
+Telegram bot for getting various info about Zenit football team